The Cabinet Office has published early results showing the impact of the government’s marketing and advertising freeze since June 2010.

 Exemptions so far include activity on THINK child road safety, HM Revenue & Customs information on paying business taxes and National Savings and Investments.

-The government will further update on savings later in the year but expects a significant reduction in spend compared to 2009/10.
+The government will further update on savings later in the year but expects a significant reduction in spend compared to the financial year 2009 to 2010.

 - Under the marketing and advertising freeze, only essential campaigns are allowed.
 These include: recruitment advertising for the armed forces; information about paying taxes; advertising and marketing by museums and galleries; where the government has a legal duty to provide people with information; and campaigns where there is unequivocal evidence that campaigns deliver measurable benefits relating directly to immediate public health and safety.
 Exceptions may also be approved for essential campaigns, on a case by case basis, where providing the information is critical to the effective running of government.